 Thereafter the prosecution can respond by alleging the value of criminal benefit.
 They can also challenge whether the defendant owns the asset.

-In response, the defence must unravel the ownership of these assets which can include speaking to experts in forensic evidence or hidden assets.
+In response, the defence must unravel the ownership of these assets.
+This can include speaking to experts in forensic evidence or hidden assets.
 It is of paramount importance to ensure deal with a lawyer with the relevant capabilities.

-At Haymans, we will do everything possible to ensure your case is generated with a favourable intention in mind and where assets can be unfrozen and repatriated to its rightful owner.
+At Haymans, we will do everything possible to ensure your case is generated with a favourable intention in mind.
+Where assets can be unfrozen and repatriated to its rightful owner.

 We have access to a pool of experienced barristers who specialise in this area of law.